Treatment Transport FAQs

 - » The patient’s income must fall at or below 500% of the Federal Poverty Level.

 - » The patient must reside and receive treatment in the United States or U.S. territories (U.S. citizenship is not a requirement).

-At this time, we're only able to provide ridesharing assistance to people with heart failure, metastatic breast cancer and multiple sclerosis.
-If you need transportation support in getting to and from your doctor's office or pharmacy, we encourage you to fill out this form.
+At this time, we are providing ridesharing assistance to people with any of the 60 diseases that PAN covers.
+If PAN does not cover your disease and you need transportation support in getting to and from your doctor's office or pharmacy, we encourage you to fill out this form.
 Your feedback will help inform future programs.

 Enrollment for the pilot begins on June 3, 2019 on a first-come, first-served basis.
 Please sign up to receive updates when we open enrollment.

 On June 3, you may call us to apply for assistance at 1-833-662-3030.
 Enrollment is limited to patients and their caregivers.
 Please note, we have a limited number of grants available.
 If you are unable to receive a grant but you need assistance, please let us know by filling out this form.